How to Apply

 What are the criteria to apply as a Welch Scholar?

-- Be admitted by January 31 as an incoming freshman to a Welch Scholar affiliated university for the fall semester after high school graduation
+• Be admitted by January 31 as an incoming freshman to a Welch Scholar partner university for the fall semester after high school graduation

 How do I apply and what is the deadline to apply as a Welch Scholar?